kaqqao/nutch-element-selector/README.md

-**WARNING:** This project is no longer actively maintained.
-I might restart it in the future, but no hard promises.
+**WARNING:** This project is not maintained as I no longer have need for it.
 If you're interested in taking it over, contact me.

 nutch-element-selector
 ======================